carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objcopy.rst

  Write the output as the specified format.
 See `SUPPORTED FORMATS`_ for a list of valid ``<format>`` values.
-If unspecified, the output format is assumed to be the same as the input file's format.
+If unspecified, the output format is assumed to be the same as the value specified for :option:`--input-target` or the input file's format if that option is also unspecified.

 .. option:: --prefix-alloc-sections <prefix>